CAT

 6.4 Mutual Information Criterion

-Selects items that maximize the mutual information between the item response and the ability vector [15]:
+Selects the item that maximizes the mutual information between the item response and the ability vector:

 i=argmaxiBn I(Xi;θx(n1))i^* = \underset{i \in \mathcal{B}_n}{\arg\max} \; \mathbb{I}(X_i ; \boldsymbol{\theta} \mid \mathbf{x}^{(n-1)})